eaprelsky/infodynamics/book/09_the_mathematics_of_minds.md

 ## Unification with Physical Theories

-The mathematical formalism of information physics exhibits profound connections with established physical theories, suggesting that consciousness is not separate from the physical universe but represents a fundamental aspect of reality.
+The mathematical formalism of information dynamics exhibits profound connections with established physical theories, suggesting that consciousness is not separate from the physical universe but represents a fundamental aspect of reality.

 **Correspondence with Thermodynamics:**
 The second law of thermodynamics finds its cognitive analog in the tendency of cognitive systems to evolve toward maximum information entropy unless constrained by focused attention or external information input.